-The traffic opens up a bit and spreads out, my Pops twists his throttle a little more and passes me on the right.
+As the traffic opens up a bit and spreads out, my Pops twists his throttle a little more and passes me on the right.
 How glorious it must be for him in his age to get to enjoy America, no longer bound to the old rigid choppers he used to ride back in the 1970’s but now, on a motorcycle with shocks, with his Son beside him.
-I am lazely following him, enjoying the scenery more then attending to our riding formation.
-Sure, there is a big rig or 2 behind us but, we have all fallen into a rhythm and no one is pushing or pulling on anyone.
+I am lazely following him, enjoying the scenery more then attending to our riding formation but with no real concern about it.
+Sure there is a big rig or 2 a waze behind up but, we have all fallen into a rhythm and no one is pushing or pulling on anyone.
 Even on this little 2 laner we all have enough time and space to give each other.

-Clumsily he is downshifting, looks over at me while removing his right hand from the throttle, reaching out and pointing he screams over to me, “Look, Turkeys!”
+Clumsily he is downshifting, looks over at me while removing his right hand from the throttle, reaching out and pointing he screams back to me, “Look, Turkeys!”

 As I twist throttle to regain speed I give him a thumbs up.
 Annoyed I scream back, “YEAH, GREAAAAAAAT!”
 All the man wanted to do was show his son a turkey farm.
 Oh sure I kind of glanced over to the right of the road, I saw a little farming operation of sorts but, so worried was I that the big rig behind us was going to mow us over I did not take the time to see the turkeys on the farm.
-As we get back up to speed I had to question and then, laugh at my Pops chosen way of going about showing off what he saw and thought was cool on the side of the road.
+As we get back up to speed I had to question and laugh at my Pops chosen way of going about showing off what he saw and thought was cool on the side of the road.
+My Pops had never done this before and, never did it again, at least not the whole slowing down traffic thing.
 I often have to wonder if I, as his riding partner missed out on how many countless small gems of cool roadside americana curiosity?
-Usually at our next stop we would stoll around the parking lot to get the blood pumping back into his legs, disguising what things interested us in the last 100 miles of riding.
-Lucky I, to of witnessed, my Pops admiration for turkeys on this day, on this 2 lane road, in the perfect weather, on 2 wheels, side by side as Father and Son.
+Usually at our next stop we would discuss what things interested us in the last 100 miles of riding as we strolled around the parking lot together to get the blood pumping back in his legs.
+Lucky I, to of witnessed my Pops admiration for turkeys on this day, on this 2 lane road, in the perfect weather, on 2 wheels, side by side as Father and Son.